JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/see-unsynced-commits/index.md

 You might ask: "I wonder if this has a setting?"
-Well of course our IDEs [have a knob](https://www.jetbrains.com/help/pycharm/settings-version-control-git.html#66be8a1d) for that, in the Git settings.
+Well of course our IDEs [have a knob](https://www.jetbrains.com/help/rider/Settings_Version_Control_Git.html#90206995) for that, in the Git settings.
 Here you can adjust the policy.

 You can learn a LOT from our help pages.
-Let’s see [this topic in the PyCharm help](https://www.jetbrains.com/help/pycharm/sync-with-a-remote-repository.html).
+Let’s see [this topic in the Rider help](https://www.jetbrains.com/help/rider/Sync_with_a_remote_repository.html).
 There you go, an explanation of the green/blue up/down arrows on the branch.